photo/documentation/docs/faq/ProAccounts.markdown

 Yes.
 If you're already using a subdomain on your Trovebox site, you should use a different one for your images so one subdomain doesn't map to two places.

 The easiest way to use a domain for your thumbnails is to store your photos in an Amazon S3 bucket named after your subdomain--that is, your.subdomain.com.
 Then add a CNAME record pointing your.subdomain.com to your.subdomain.com.s3.amazonaws.com.
 Once you've done this email us at <a href="mailto:support@trovebox.com">support@trovebox.com</a> and we can update the record on our side.

-## My needs go far beyond what a Pro account provides.
-Can I get even more?
-We're working on a <a href="https://trovebox.com/organizations">plan for organizations</a>.
-Email us at <a href="mailto:support@trovebox.com">support@trovebox.com</a> if you're interested.